fengtality/startup-taxes/edit/product.md

-## Ideas for the first product

 !!! note ""
-    While I think **taxes for startups** is an attractive market generally, picking the right attack vector is crucial in getting to product-market fit.
+    While I think **simplifying taxes for startups** is an attractive opportunity generally, getting to product-market fit will depend on selecting the right initial problem to tackle, building the right solution, and using the right business model.
+Since I don't know what those are yet, I'll just list all the ideas I have.

+## Product ideas

 ### R&D payroll credit app